 How to do it: Bring a large pot of water to a boil, drop your vegetables in it and cook until they are tender!

 How to do it: Heat a tablespoon of oil in a large skillet over medium heat.
 Add chopped veggies and sauté until tender.
 Sprinkle with seasonings as you go.
-These Parmesan Peas and Shallots or Cast Iron Blistered Shishito Peppers are two great recipes to practice your sautéing!
+The Turnip Stir Fry with White Beans, Chili Sesame Sautéed Broccolini, Parmesan Peas and Shallots, and Cast Iron Blistered Shishito Peppers are all great recipes to practice your sautéing!

 Once you start to get more comfortable in the kitchen, you can create marinades for vegetables!
 Brushing or soaking vegetables in a mixture of olive oil, spices, herbs and other flavorings before cooking them can increase their flavor and tenderness once they are cooked.
 Marinated vegetables can be sautéed, roasted, or grilled.

-How to do it: Mix 1/4 cup extra virgin olive oil with 2 cloves of minced garlic and a couple teaspoons of your favorite seasonings.
+How to do it: Mix ¼ cup extra virgin olive oil with 2 cloves of minced garlic and a couple teaspoons of your favorite seasonings.
 Add this mixture to a plastic bag or container and let your veggies soak in it.
 You can also brush marinades on vegetables right before cooking.
 For a tasty marinated vegetable recipe, check out these Easy Italian Zucchini Kabobs.
+My Vegetable Seasoning Guide can also help you come up with marinade ideas.

 If you’re new to roasting veggies, you have no idea what you’re missing!
 Roasting completely transforms the flavors and textures of raw vegetables.
 Many people find that the veggies they absolutely hate to eat raw are some of their favorite ones to eat roasted.